OpenWaterFoundation/owf-learn-python/mkdocs-project/docs/dev-env/overview.md

 * Testing framework (pytest is described here)
 * Documentation tool

-These components are described in sections of this documentation.
+Installation of these components are described in the next sections of this documentation.